 D. Make magnifying glasses to search for the Evil Pea

-Activity 1 – Making Triangles: each person receives 9 toothpicks.
+– Making Triangles: each person receives 9 toothpicks.
 The goal is to make as many triangles as possible with 9 toothpicks.

-Activity 2 – Paper Water Bucket: make a cup out of a sheet of paper, no glue, no staple, nothing else – the goal is to hold as much water as possible for 10 seconds.
+– Paper Water Bucket: make a cup out of a sheet of paper, no glue, no staple, nothing else – the goal is to hold as much water as possible for 10 seconds.

 The children learnt about how STEM is used in baking.
 They learnt about the different mathematical skills involved when measuring ingredients, the technology used in the kitchen and also the science behind how cakes and bread rise.
 The children really enjoyed making their own cupcakes and eating them at the end of the day.

-The children looked at the structures of different bridges and the properties of each one to see what would make a strong bridge.
+They looked at the structures of different bridges and the properties of each one to see what would make a strong bridge.
 They discussed which materials are strong enough to hold bridges up and which materials would not be useful

-The children were challenged to build a bridge 50cm wide to support the weight of a food tin.
+They were challenged to build a bridge 50cm wide to support the weight of a food tin.
 They had do this using only drinking straws, tape and string.
 First, they investigated different shapes to find out which ones would be better at absorbing load.
 They then designed and create their bridges before testing them out.